Fredrik A. Schiotz

-Fredrik Axel Schiotz (15 June 1901 – 25 February 1989) was an American Lutheran Church leader, president of the Evangelical Lutheran Church, President of the Lutheran World Federation and Presiding Bishop of The American Lutheran Church.
+Fredrik Axel Schiotz (June 15, 1901 – February 25, 1989) was an American Lutheran church leader, president of the Evangelical Lutheran Church, president of the Lutheran World Federation, and presiding bishop of the American Lutheran Church.

 Biography

 Fredrik Axel Schiotz was born in Chicago, Illinois.
 Both his father, Jacob Schiotz, and his mother, Stina Akerholt, had been immigrants from Norway.
-He graduated from St. Olaf College in Northfield, Minnesota (class of 1924) and earned a master's degree at Luther Theological Seminary in Saint Paul, Minnesota.
+He graduated from St. Olaf College in Northfield, Minnesota ,(class of 1924) and earned a master's degree at Luther Theological Seminary in Saint Paul, Minnesota.

-In 1954 Schiotz was elected president of the historically Norwegian-American Evangelical Lutheran Church.
-In 1960, the Evangelical Lutheran Church along with the United Evangelical Lutheran Church and American Lutheran Church merged to form The American Lutheran Church.
+In 1954, Schiotz was elected as the first president of the historically Norwegian-American Evangelical Lutheran Church.
+In 1960, the Evangelical Lutheran Church along with the United Evangelical Lutheran Church and first American Lutheran Church merged to form The American Lutheran Church.
 Schiotz was elected president of the new body and served as the church's president until the end of 1970.
-He was the president of the Lutheran World Federation from 1963 to 1970 and the central committee of World Council of Churches from 1961 to 1971.
+He was the president of the Lutheran World Federation from 1963 to 1970 and of the central committee of World Council of Churches from 1961 to 1971.

-During the 450th anniversary of the Reformation, he stated that in the past, commemorations were viewed almost as a triumph, and that the Reformation should be celebrated as a thanksgiving to God, his truth and his renewed life.
+During the 450th anniversary of the Reformation, he stated that in the past, commemorations were viewed almost as a triumph, and that the Reformation should be celebrated as a thanksgiving to God, his truth, and his renewed life.
 He welcomed the announcement of Pope Paul VI to celebrate the 1900th anniversary of the death of the Apostle Peter and Apostle Paul, and promised the participation and cooperation in the festivities.

+Schiotz died on February 25, 1989.